jkeresman01/Minimalistic-Neovim-configuration/README.md

 https://github.com/wbthomason/packer.nvim

 ## Plugins ##
-I'am using only few essential plugins such as telesopce and harpoon for file navigation and vim-fugative and gitsigns for git.
+I'am using only few essential plugins such as telesopce and harpoon for fuzzy finding and file navigation with vim-fugative and gitsigns for git.

 #### Functionality #####
 * Telescope: https://github.com/nvim-telescope/telescope.nvim